-Building capacity, improving management, and introducing new production technologies for local institutions—business development organizations, associations, processors, and farms; facilitating standards improvement and certifications programs.
-The Team supports improvements all along the value chain starting with the farmer at the cultivation and harvest, up through the cold storage and transportation process, to the processor and then at the final market/consumer.
+IDG worked to build capacity, improve management, and introduce new production technologies for local institutions—business development organizations, associations, processors, and farms and also to facilitate standards improvement and certifications programs.
+The Team supported improvements all along the value chain starting with the farmer at the cultivation and harvest, up through the cold storage and transportation process, to the processor and then at the final market/consumer.

 - Support to GOAJ in improving the trade enviroment

 - Support to GOAJ on procedures and mechanics of WTO accession.